osbornroxas02/Class-project-1/README.md

 The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.

 ```

+### Notes

+the project it self seem very doable but the thing that proved most difficult has dealing the github and terminal issues.
+I had alot of hurdles to jump over dealing with security issues from cloning the files.
+Spending even more time into developing a better undestanding ogt the terminal and how its works is something that requires more time and attention.